 We incurred a net loss on extinguishment of debt of \$81.1 million for the year ended December 31, 2017, compared to a loss of \$1.1 million during the same period in the prior year.
 As discussed in Note 10.
 Long-term Debt to our consolidated financial statements, we issued the Senior Notes due 2023 and the Senior Notes due 2028 and used the proceeds to redeem in full our existing Senior Notes due 2023.
 As a result, we recognized a \$72.3 million loss on extinguishment of debt during the year ended December 31, 2017, consisting of the \$50.7 million make-whole premium and the write-off of \$21.6 million of unamortized deferred financing costs and debt discounts for the Senior Notes due 2023 as of the redemption date.
 On October 17, 2017, we terminated the Old Revolver and entered into the Revolver.
-As a result of this exchange, we recognized a \$4.5 million loss on extinguishment of debt for 2017 was due to other reductions in borrowing capacity for the Old Revolver during 2017 prior to its termination and prepayments and a final repayment of a non-recourse portfolio term loan prior to the date a change of control would have occurred.
+As a result of this exchange, we recognized a \$4.5 million loss on extinguishment of debt due to the write-off of unamortized deferred financing costs for the Old Revolver as of the termination date.
+The remaining loss on extinguishment of debt for 2017 was due to other reductions in borrowing capacity for the Old Revolver during 2017 prior to its termination and prepayments and a final repayment of a non-recourse portfolio term loan prior to the date a change of control would have occurred.